Poems from 2025

 of hydras underwater.

-and hear the beasts
+and hear the bellows

-that welcomed me at birth.
+that welcomed me

 These woods are dark.

-I never meant to hurt
+I never meant to hurt a soul

-with broken bones
+but here I am with broken bones

-and imprints you left.
+and imprints that you left.

 I’m grateful for my broken bones,